ncatlab/nlab-content/pages/4/7/9/0/974/content.md

 [[Urs Schreiber]]: I have changed the wording in the first sentence now.

-_Toby_:  OK.
-Is there any reason for having [[presentable category]] separate now?
-(Or not to move this to [[presentable category]]?)

-Incidentally, how related is an equationally presented category?
-It seems to me not much ....

-[[Urs Schreiber]]: right, so I flagged [[presentable category]] for deletion

-and I removed the "related" in the sentence on equationally presented categories -- I don't actually know what these are!

-But I guess the point remains that "locally presentable category" serves to distinguish from "equationally presentable category".
+I guess the point remains that "locally presentable category" serves to distinguish from "equationally presentable category".

 On the other hand, _locally_ presentable then still seems like a bad choice of terminology, as it indicates nothing about the kind of presentation and in fact it remains a mystery to me what is supposed to be local about the above notion.
 (It's not the local smallness, or is it?)

 But then it gets a bit worse even when we look at the generalizations.
 I have firmly followed Lurie with the terminology at [[presentable (infinity,1)-category]] that is supposed to generalize the notion here, and there it turns out to be pretty good terminology, as those $(\infty,1)$-categories are, among a whole list of equivalent characterizations, precisely those that are given by combinatorial simplicial model categories.
 I have used that nice fact to consistently say "a model category [[presentable (infinity,1)-category|presents]] an $(\infty,1)$-category" with the "presents" linking to _presentable $(\infty,1)$-category_ .

-Anyway, with this entry being titled _locally presentable category_ and having a redirect from presentable category we seem to be at least on the safe side.

-_Toby_:  OK.
-Remember when making an existing page into a redirect now, you should also change its name to something with `-- history` in it so that the redirection will work.
-(And remove the automatic redirection command that this creates in the history page.)
-I\'ve done that now.

-_Urs_: ah, thanks.
-What's that last step?
-Do we have a HowTo on that?

-_Toby_:  It\'s discussed very briefly at [[redirect]]; you can find much more on the Forum [here](http://www.math.ntnu.no/~stacey/Vanilla/nForum/comments.php?DiscussionID=16&page=1#Item_33).
-But I probably should write something clear at [[HowTo]].

 [[Mike Shulman]]: Coming into this discussion late, let me speak up in favor of "locally presentable."
-I agree that "locally" is a poor choice (and an overworked word), but the important point is that it is the _objects_ of the category which are presentable, rather than the category itself.
-For instance, consider the notion of "locally _finitely_ presentable category," in which the generating set $S$ consists of finitely presentable objects, i.e. $\omega$-small ones.
-If you drop the word "locally" then you would get "finitely presentable category" which means something completely different, namely an $\omega$-small object of [[Cat]].
-=--

-+-- {: .query}
-[[Mike Shulman]]: I agree that "locally" is a poor choice (and an overworked word), but I think that merely "presentable" is worse; some adjective must be used and "locally" has the weight of history behind it.
+I agree that "locally" is a poor choice (and an overworked word), but I think that merely "presentable" is worse; some adjective must be used and "locally" has the weight of history behind it.
 The important point requiring the adjective is that it is the _objects_ of the category which are presentable, rather than the category itself.
 For instance, consider the notion of "locally _finitely_ presentable category," in which the generating set $S$ consists of finitely presentable objects, i.e. $\omega$-small ones.
 If you drop the word "locally" then you would get "finitely presentable category" which means something completely different, namely an $\omega$-small object of [[Cat]].

 I'm guessing that when you say "presentable category" you are thinking of the set $S$ as "presenting" the category in some way, but I think this is wrong.
 The notion of "presentable object" has a precise meaning in the very theory we are discussing, so we shouldn't apply it unqualified to the category as well with a different meaning.